w1th0utnam3/undirected_graph/README.md

 3. If not 1 and not 2 and max(a,b) < max(c,d) then: (idA < idB)
 4. If not 1 and not 2 and not 3 then: not (idA < idB)
 ```

-## Todo

-- Implement `erase` by iterator functions
-- Implement unit tests
-- Make sure that it works with google sparsehash containers (`dense_hash_map` and `dense_hash_set`, see https://code.google.com/p/sparsehash/)
-- Check whether the interface is ok when using `unique_ptr` as data objects
-- Check whether there is a performance difference btween storing `forward_list` directly in the adjacency
-map vs. storing pointers to the lists in it